FunnyGopher/FunnyGopher.github.io/README.md

 # FunnyGopher.github.io
-A temporary hosting place for my personal website.
-You can view the latest and greatest by navigating here --> [funnygopher.github.io](http://funnygopher.github.io)
+A repository to hold my personal website!
+You can view the latest and greatest by navigating here --> [kyles.place](kyles.place), or by viewing what's on the master branch here -->[funnygopher.github.io](http://funnygopher.github.io).